36th Guam Legislature

 The 36th Guam Legislature was the meeting of the Guam Legislature that was convened in Hagatna, Guam on January 4, 2021 and ended on January 1, 2023, during the third and fourth years of Lou Leon Guerrero's Governorship.

-In the 2020 Guam election, the Democratic Party of Guam retained power with a slight decrease in the seats, compared to the Supermajority they enjoyed in the 35th Guam Legislature.
+In the 2020 Guam election, the Democratic Party of Guam retained power with a slight decrease in their number of seats.
+The party began the session with 8 out of 15 seats, down two from the 10 seat supermajority they enjoyed in the 35th Guam Legislature.